 Selling expenses are our most significant expense and are classified as operating expenses.
 Selling expenses include distributor commissions, costs for incentive trips and other rewards, as well as wages, benefits, bonuses and other labor and unemployment expenses we pay to our sales force in China.
 Our global compensation plan, which we employ in all of our markets except China, is an important factor in our ability to attract and retain distributors.
 We pay monthly commissions to several levels of distributors on each product sale based upon a distributor's personal and group product volumes, as well as the group product volumes of up to six levels of executive distributors in such distributor's downline sales organization.
 We do not pay commissions on sales materials, which are sold to distributors at or near cost.
-Small fluctuations occur in the amount of commissions paid as the network of distributors, the fluctuation in the overall payout is relatively small.
+Small fluctuations occur in the amount of commissions paid as the network of distributors actively purchasing products changes from month to month.
+However, due to the size of our distributor force of more than 850,000 active distributors, the fluctuation in the overall payout is relatively small.
 The overall compensation has typically averaged between 41% and 44% of global product sales.
 From time to time, we make modifications and enhancements to our global compensation plan in an effort to help motivate distributors and develop leadership characteristics, which can have an impact on selling expenses.

-Distributors also have the opportunity to make retail profits by purchasing products from us at wholesale and selling them to customers with a retail markup.
+Distributors also have the opportunity to make retail profits by purchasing products from us at wholesale and selling them to customers with a retail mark-up.
 We do not account for nor pay additional commissions on these retail mark-ups received by distributors.
 In many markets, we also allow individuals who are not distributors, whom we refer to as "preferred customers," to buy products directly from us at wholesale or discounted prices.
 We pay commissions on preferred customer purchases to the referring distributors.